Balamurugan-1511/sample-DP/README.md

 ## License

-This project is intended for educational and portfolio purposes.
+This project is intended for educational purposes.

----

-## contribution

- - Balamurugan